microsoft/azure-spring-boot/azure-spring-boot-samples/azure-storage-spring-boot-sample/README.md

 1. Navigate to `src/main/resources` and open `application.properties`.
 2. Fill in the `connection-string` to access with Azure Storage Account connection string.
-   Or Fill in `shared-access-signature` and `account-name` to access with Azure Storage Account Shared Access Signature.
+   Or fill in `shared-access-signature` and `account-name` to access with Azure Storage Account Shared Access Signature.

 ### Run the sample